The-Balance-FFXIV/glam/README.md

 ## Testing the theme locally

 Make sure you have [hugo](https://gohugo.io/getting-started/installing/) installed, either drop `hugo.exe` in the root dir or add it to your PATH.
+Make sure you're using hugo version [v0.86.1](https://github.com/gohugoio/hugo/releases/tag/v0.86.1)

 ```sh
 # Clone the repository